Tybee,Island,Pier,Aerial

 Advertising

 Tybee Island is both a small city and a barrier island located off the coast of Georgia (about 20 miles from Savannah).
-The destination, which has been attracting beach lovers since the late 1800s, is best known for its vast stretches of sand.
+The destination, attracting beach lovers since the late 1800s, is best known for its vast stretches of sand.
 Among the most famous is South Beach, which, as you can tell by the name, is located along the isle’s southern tip.
 In addition to the photo-worthy pier and pavilion—which offers picnic tables and a snack bar—you’ll also find a bustling neighborhood of the same name.
 Its main street, Tybrisa Street, is lined with fun-loving establishments, including Wet Willie’s, which serves up all sorts of frozen daiquiris.
 Meanwhile, Mid Beach is much quieter, North Beach takes up a significant chunk of the island and Back River Beach is more secluded.

 For a sun- and fun-filled getaway away from the crowds, make your way to Bethany Beach.
 This charming coastal town boasts a laid-back vibe that is ideal for families.
 Although the bustling boardwalk is rather small (about a half-mile long), it’s dotted with fun gift shops and eateries (don’t miss DB’s Fries!) for folks of all ages.
 When you’re not lounging on the beach, building sandcastles along the shore, or enjoying a dip in the ocean, check out one of the many nearby mom-and-pop stores, including Bethany Beach Books, Tidepool Toys & Games, Fish Tales, or Blue Room Gallery & Gift Shop.
 Lastly, for something sweet, make your way over to Sandy Pony Donuts, Kohr Brothers Frozen Custard, Maureen's Ice Cream and Desserts or Candy Kitchen.